 You will start to see symbols, words, and images in a different way.

-Imagine how relaxed you will be when you find your own stories?
+Imagine how relaxed you will be when you find your own metaphors?

 You can start working with this idea by watching videos like Rain in the Woods of Oregon.

-Then watch some science videos of the vastness within you.
+Then view some science videos of the vastness within you.
 You can start with this short one You are Made up of Nothingness on YouTube.

 - When your pain flares, sit down.